cadeyrn/newtaboverride/README.md

 The storage permission is required to save settings such as your selected new tab page and to read enterprise-managed settings provided through Firefox policies.

+##### tab groups

+The tab groups permission is required to read the name of the tab group in which a new tab is opened.
+This allows New Tab Override to apply the matching context-specific new tab page.

 ## Download